hemml/OMGlib/README.md

   This is because the CL macros cannot distinct function calls and lists, constructed by quotation and quasiquotations.
 The second line will be threated as `(some-bs-function (a b c))`.

-- You cannot call bs-function from RPC-function on backend.
-This is because RPC function call is blocking JS execution in the browser and the browser cannot process any queries comes from websocket connection, sorry.
-As a simple workaround you can execute the functions via `(remote-exec '(your-bs-function) :nowait)` - the call will return immediately and the function will be executed on the next JS event loop iteration.

 - CLOS on browser-side is not implemented yet.
 And there may be some fundamental difficulties to implement it (see [How it works](#how-it-works) section).

 - There is no error propagation yet between browser and backend.
 If bs-function causes a error, `nil` will be returned.